 Patients are urged to report any of these side effects to their physician so that he or she can properly monitor your progress.

-Remember, Willamette Valley Comprehensive Treatment Center is your choice for treatment when you or your loved one asks the question: what is the best methadone clinic near me?
-The dedicated team of professionals at Willamette Valley Comprehensive Treatment Center is here to assist you or someone you love in achieving the lasting recovery.
+Remember, Salem Comprehensive Treatment Center is your choice for treatment when you or your loved one asks the question: what is the best methadone clinic near me?
+The dedicated team of professionals at Salem Comprehensive Treatment Center is here to assist you or someone you love in achieving the lasting recovery.
 Please contact us today to learn more about our treatment options or to learn more about Suboxone.